SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 You become proficient with shortbow and longbow.
 These weapons now count as monk weapons for you.
 You also gain proficiency with smithing tools.

+* Zen Shot

+When you hit a creature with a bow attack during your turn, you can expend 1 ki to deal extra damage equal to your martial arts die + Wisdom modifier.

 ### Level 6